compwron/pairSee/README.md

 ```
 Options:
-  -c, --config=<s>          location of config file, example: ../../config/config.yml (default:
+  -c, --config=<s>          location of config file, example: ../../config/config.yml (default: config/config.yml)
-                            config/config.yml)
-  -a, --after=<s>           Date since which you want to get commits, in yyyy-mm-dd format (default:
+  -a, --after=<s>           Date since which you want to get commits, in yyyy-mm-dd format (default: 0-1-1)
-                            0-1-1)
   -e, --extras              See all commits without the name of any dev in them
   -l, --latest              See dates of most recent commits by pairs
   -r, --recommended         See active devs who have not paired (and therefore should)
   -d, --cards               See cards and number of commits on each
+  -s, --cards-by-commits    This goes with --cards and sorts by number of commits instead of active card days
-  -s, --cards-per-person    See cards for each dev
+  -p, --cards-per-person    See cards for each dev
+  -k, --knowledge-debt      Knowledge debt (cards that only one person worked on)
+  -m, --my-pairs            Most recent dates of pairing for user
   -h, --help                Show this message

 ```